Early Signs of Pregnancy

 4. Missed Periods

 A woman can begin feeling unusually exhausted within just one week of conception.
-This happens because of the pregnancy hormone progesterone, which can make you feel sleepy.
+This happens because of the hormone progesterone, which can make you feel sleepy.

 6. Increased Urination